kpei/AWS-Tag-Auditor/readme.md

 ------

 Using the command line:
-` php tagAuditor.php -c configFileLocation -o screen|file `
+` php index.php -c configFileLocation -o screen|file `

 **-c** - Specify the configuration file location.
 This is a formatted .YAML file with Amazon keys, and resource information, see section on Config format for more information.
 **-o** - Only accepts `screen` or `file` as input, this specifies whether the tag auditors output will be in a readable format or in tab delimited style for further manipulation.
 This usually works in complement with the other AWS tag tools.
 Output to a file can be achieved by appending `> OutputFileName.txt` to the end of the command.